 History of the project The Ophis project started on a lark back in 2001.
 My graduate studies required me to learn Perl and Python, and I'd been playing around with Commodore 64 emulators in my spare time, so I decided to learn both languages by writing a simple cross-assembler for the 6502 chip the C64 used in both.
 The Perl one—uncreatively dubbed Perl65—was quickly abandoned, but the Python one saw more work.
 When it came time to name it, one of the things I had been hoping to do with the assembler was to produce working Apple II programs.
 Ophis is Greek for snake, and a number of traditions also use it as the actual name of the serpent in the Garden of Eden.
-So, Pythons, snakes, and stories involving really old Apples all combined to name the assembler.Ironically, cross-platform development for the Apple II is extremely difficult, and while Ophis has been very successfully used to develop code for the Commodore 64, Nintendo Entertainment System, and Atari 2600, it has yet to actually be deployed on any of the Apples which inspired its name.
+So, Pythons, snakes, and stories involving really old Apples all combined to name the assembler.Ironically, cross-platform development for the Apple II is much less straightforward than for the Commodore 8-bits or ROM-based consoles, and it took many years after its release before it was actually used to write code deployed on any of the Apples which inspired its name.
 Ophis slowly grew in scope and power over the years, and by 2005 was a very powerful, flexible macro assembler that saw more use than I'd expect.
 In 2007 Ophis 1.0 was formally released.
 However, Ophis was written for Python 2.1 and this became more and more untenable as time has gone by.
 As I started receiving patches for parts of Ophis, and as I used it for some projects of my own, it became clear that Ophis needed to be modernized and to become better able to interoperate with other toolchains.
 It was this process that led to Ophis 2.
-After its release Ophis 2 was picked up by a number of developers work with actual hardware from the period, including prototype machines that never saw production.
+After its release Ophis 2 was picked up by a number of developers working with actual hardware from the period, including prototype machines that never saw production.
 Some of their contributions have refined the code generators for version 2.1.
-This is an updated edition of Programming With Ophis, including documentation for all new features introduced and expanding the examples to include simple demonstration programs for platforms besides the Commodore 64.
-It also includes updated versions of the To HLL and Back essays I wrote using Ophis and Perl65 as example languages.
+At that point, the program was basically done, and very little changes for about five years.
+The world, however, moved on, and Python 2, my implementation language, was deprecated and rendered obsolete.
+That didn't change much about the 2.1 release—Python 2 was still installed on non-Windows machines by default, and the Windows distribution was as a bundled .EXE file—but it threatened the viability of the program overall.
+In 2019, then, I converted the source base to the backwards-incompatible Python 3, in the hopes of future-proofing the system.
+Five years after that, enough bug reports and bug fixes had trickled in to justify a fresh release, and 2.2 was published in 2024—a lightly polished update that now fit more neatly into the Python toolchains of the 2020s.
+In the twenty years since I first started this project, I've gained quite a bit more experience with programming the computer systems of the 1970s and 1980s.
+I have left this manual largely as it was in its 2014 edition, including its versions of the To HLL and Back essays I wrote using Ophis and Perl65 as example languages.
+I don't think I stand behind my design decisions back then as firmly as I did when I wrote those essays, but there's noting wrong with them either so I'm happy to leave them as a testament to my younger, brasher self.

-Getting a copy of Ophis As of this writing, the Ophis assembler is hosted at Github.
+Getting a copy of Ophis As of version 2.2, the Python Package Index offers Ophis at .
+This version may be installed on any system where pip or pipx works.
+Development is hosted at Github.
 The latest downloads and documentation will be available at .
 If this is out-of-date, a Web search on Ophis 6502 assembler (without the quotation marks) should yield its page.
-Ophis is written entirely in Python and packaged using the distutils.
-The default installation script on Unix and Mac OS X systems should put the files where they need to go.
-If you are running it locally, you will need to install the Ophis package somewhere in your Python package path, and then put the ophis script somewhere in your path.
 For Windows users, a prepackaged system made with py2exe is also available.
 The default Windows installer will use this.
 In this case, all you need to do is have ophis.exe in your path.
-If you are working on a system with Python installed but to which you do not wish to install software, there is also a standalone pure-Python edition with an ophis.py script.
-This may be placed anywhere and running ophis.py will temporarily set the library path to point to your directory.

 About the examples Versions of the examples in this book are available from the Ophis site.
 Windows users will find them packaged with the distribution; all other users can get them as a separate download or pull them directly from github.
 The code in this book is available in the examples/ subdirectory, while extra examples will be in subdirectories of their own with brief descriptions.
 They are largely all simple Hello world applications, designed mainly to demonstrate how to package assembled binaries into forms that emulators or ROM loaders can use.
 They are not primarily intended as tutorials for writing for the platforms themselves.
 Most examples will require use of platform headers—standardized header files that set useful constants for the target system and, if needed, contain small programs to allow the program to be loaded and run.
 These are stored in the platform/ subdirectory.